 So – your mission, should you choose to accept it, is to try and start noticing the cues from your body.
 What sort of rest do you need?
 What sort of food?
 How much of these?
 Are you mixing up the activity and the rest?

 All sounds very grown-up – I know.
-And it involved that word that is a dirty word for a lot of people with CEN.
+And it involved that word that is a dirty word for a lot of people with emotional neglect.
 Self-discipline.

 Which we will get to another time.
 Because it is a biggie – and I’m hungry. 🙂